fluxcd/website/content/en/docs/use-cases/openshift.md

 With this setup, you require a physical Linux box.
 An OpenShift cluster will run inside a VM installed by CRC.

 {{% alert color="info" title="Resource Usage" %}}
-Despite being a single node, the cluster will consume a large amount of both CPU and memory resources.
-Your desktop / laptop must have at least 8 CPU cores with 32 GB of RAM as it is recommended to allocate at least 4 CPU cores and 18 GB of RAM for the cluster to have a good experience.
+Please note that your desktop / laptop should have at least 8 CPU cores with 32 GB of RAM as it is recommended to allocate at least 4 CPU cores and 18 GB of RAM for the cluster to have a good experience.
 {{% /alert %}}